Today I had a great day exploring Lantau Island where I visited Po Lin Monastery and world’s largest statue of seated Buddha.

 We also got to Po Lin Monastery located in this area, a few metres from the Buddha statue.
 The entry was free, photos were allowed everywhere, even inside the temple.

 The monastery was beautiful, but it didn’t differ from other temples in China in my opinion.
-It’s the must-go place for Buddhist prayers but it is also a great place for travellers to see the cultural side of Hong Kong.
+It’s the must-go place for Buddhist prayers but it is also a great place for travelers to see the cultural side of Hong Kong.

 The monastery was constructed in 1924 by 3 Buddhists and it seems to be a very peaceful and religious place.